PHENYLALANINE Overview Information

 - Acupuncture anesthesia.
 Early research suggests that taking D-phenylalanine by mouth might enhance acupuncture anesthesia while having a tooth pulled.
 However, it does not seem to improve acupuncture anesthesia for back pain.

-- Alcohol withdrawal.
+- Alcoholism.
 Early research suggests that taking a combination of D-phenylalanine, L-glutamine, and L-5-hydroxytryptophan for 40 days can improve some symptoms of alcohol withdrawal.

 - Depression.
 Limited clinical research performed in the 1980s suggests L-phenylalanine or DL-phenylalanine might be useful for depression.
 However, this research needs to be confirmed.
 Taking D-phenylalanine does not appear to improve symptoms of depression.